Facts about the History of Illinois

 US History Index

-Increase your knowledge of facts about the History of the State of Illinois with some brief, but essential historical events, dates in a timeline and the people who made the State of Illinois great.
+The History of the State of Illinois with some brief, but essential historical events, dates in a timeline and the people who made the State of Illinois great.
 You will find all of the relevant facts, data and info in a comprehensive Timeline format providing facts about the History of Illinois and how this fits in with the History of America.
-Historical facts, a timeline and information about the Native Indians of the State of Illinois.
+Historical facts, a timeline and information about the Tribes of Indians of the State of Illinois.
 Discover these interesting facts about the History of Illinois including its explorers, pioneers, settlers and leaders.
 The Timeline format provides a chronology of important people and events important to the History of Illinois.
 For General Information about the State please click the following link: Fast Facts about the State of Illinois

 • Illinois was first explored by the French